Slaymish/DifferentialRenderer/Obsidian/Literature Review.md

 				- People can do it for a specific use case
 				- Platforms offer continuous-training as a service [25,36,37]
 	- 2.2 Data poisoning attacks
-		- **Data poisoning attacks:  "inject poison data into training pipelines to degrade performance of the trained model."**
-		- against classifiers
-			- well studied [38]
-			- misclassification attacks: identify one class as another
-			- backdoor attacks: inject a hidden trigger, causing inputs containing the trigger to be misclassified during inference.
-			- *clean-label* backdoor attacks: where attackers do not control the labels assigned to their poison data samples [43,44,45] (interesting)
 		- Poisoning Attacks against Diffusion Models.
 			- some propose backdoor poisoning attacks that inject attacker defined triggers into text prompts to generate specific images [11, 12, 13]
-			-